MileHacker Logo

 Customs & Tax

-Be aware of customs regulations and duties in your home a country for groceries or other purchases.
+Be aware of customs regulations and duties in your home country for groceries or other purchases.
 Keep receipts for tax refund purposes.

 Nightlife & Entertainment